beamchristian/book-search-graphql-refactor/README.md

 ## Description

-This application uses the `google BooksApi, GraphQl and Apollo` for a booksearch.
+This application is a full stack MERN Application and uses the `google BooksApi` for a booksearch.
 Users can create an account, search for any book listed in the api, and then save/delete their favorite books to their account.

 ## License